smoil/in_format/README.md

 If you have getters/setters you would like to re-use across many attributes or classes I would stick em all in a (well-tested) module and keep an eye out for edge cases.

+## Upcoming

+Currently this is written specifically for ActiveRecord but I will be changing it to be compatible with any Ruby class.
+Stay tuned.

 ## License

 * Freely distributable and licensed under the [MIT license](http://cfarajpour.mit-license.org/license.html).